zoccorus/assets/README.md

+# It's back
+yes wrapper online is back for the 3rd time!!

 # NOTE
 this is not the place too be putting custom assets.
 If you want too add custom assets add them [here](https://github.com/2Epik4u/GoAnimate-Modded-Assets)